Dj-Shortcut/leaderbot-fb-image-gen/README.md

 # Leaderbot AI Image Generator
 [![Fallow Maintainability](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/Dj-Shortcut/leaderbot-fb-image-gen/main/public/badges/fallow-maintainability.json)](https://github.com/Dj-Shortcut/leaderbot-fb-image-gen/actions/workflows/fallow.yml)

-A Meta messaging bot with a shared bot-core for Messenger and WhatsApp.
+A Meta messaging bot with a shared bot-core for Messenger.

 The active product scope is photo-to-image styling and related bot infrastructure.
 This repository also contains some experimental or legacy experience modules, but they are not part of the current Leaderbot direction and should not be treated as planned product work.